Due to the pandemic, our face-to-face support groups are meeting online via Zoom.

-Fertility groups offer a chance to meet up (face-to-face or online), chat and share experiences with others who are also trying to conceive.
+Fertility groups offer a chance to chat and share experiences with others who are also trying to conceive.

 Our fertility groups offer a space to share your journey and listen to others’ experiences and provide mutual peer support and an opportunity to learn from others.
 You can participate as much, or as little, as you wish.
 If you prefer to listen rather than share your own story, that’s fine.
 There is no pressure to talk if you prefer not to.
 A fertility group can be informal – taking place in someone’s home or in a café, or more formal at a fertility clinic with professional guest speakers.
 Some fertility groups are women only, others for partners too.
 Most groups meet on a monthly basis for a couple of hours in the evening.
 Some of our groups are online so you don’t even need to leave home.